-Action Target Progress Timeline

-An external subject matter expert (SME) will be engaged to provide recommendations to continuously improve office accessibility.
-2023 This year, the MPCC engaged with PSPC to enquire about having a subject matter expert provide recommendations for the continuous improvement of the MPCC's physical offices located downtown Ottawa.
-The MPCC does not currently have access to an accessibility review from PSPC; however, PSPC was able to provide valuable information to guide the MPCC with future needs.
-The MPCC will continue to organise monthly walk throughs of its office space by its Occupational Health and Safety Committee to identify accessibility issues.
-We will monitor and track any accessibility issues for action.
-The MPCC received feedback this year about one of its two boardrooms, which caused accessibility issues for persons with reduced mobility, given the layout of the boardroom and the placement of bookshelves around the boardroom table.
-The MPCC is currently addressing this feedback by removing the books and bookshelves and moving them to a different location in the office, to free up space around the boardroom.
-This will address the accessibility issue.
+Action Target Timeline Progress An external subject matter 2023 In 2023, the MPCC enquired with PSPC to have expert (SME) will be engaged a subject matter expert provide to provide recommendations to continuously improve office recommendations for the continuous improvement of the MPCC's physical offices accessibility. located in downtown Ottawa.
+Unfortunately, PSPC informed MPCC that it was unable to conduct an accessibility review at the time.
+PSPC will guide the MPCC on developing recommendations for specific improvements when new projects are established.
+The Health and Safety Committee has conducted monthly inspections of our premises to detect and address any health and safety concerns, including accessibility.
+We will continue to monitor and resolve any problems that may arise.
+Based on feedback, the MPCC reconfigured one of its boardrooms to address accessibility issues for persons with reduced mobility.
 We will use the inclusive design checklist for accessibility considerations (including design, safety, ergonomics, and signage).
-2023 In consultation with other government departments, the MPCC is currently developing a Disability Consideration Checklist to aid in identifying accessibility consideration on an ongoing basis.
+2023 The MPCC is reviewing a Disability Consideration Checklist, which is available for federal departments, to aid in identifying accessibility consideration on an ongoing basis.